MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_06_AddFederatedIdentityProvider.md

 1. Under **Manage**, select **External Identities**.

 1. Microsoft provides a direct federation for **Google** as an identity provider.
-This can be initiated by selecting **+ Google** from the **External Identities | All identity providers** blade
+This can be initiated by selecting **+ Google** from the **External Identities | All identity providers** page

-1. After selecting + Google, another blade will open with additional information that is required to configure Google as an identity provider.
+1. After selecting + Google, another page will open with additional information that is required to configure Google as an identity provider.

 1. Enter the client ID and client secret you obtained earlier.
 Select Save.

 1. This completes the configuration of Google as an identity provider.

-# Roberts --> I got a Failed to add Google as a social identity provider message.
-No details to let me troublshoot.
-Just the failure message.
+>**Note**: You may receive a failed to add Google as a social identity provider message.
+Navigate out of that screen and back to the External Identities and Google should be available in the list.

 1. If you used an existing Gmail account, remember to delete the account with **External Identities | All identity providers**.
 You can also return to the Google developer console and delete the project that you created.